Plant Profiles 4 min read

 How often should I water my Alocasia?

-Can Alocasia grow in low light?
+Can Alocasia survive in low light?